-The results of the value-added graphite study are not included in this Feasibility Study.
+The results of the value-added graphite study are not included in this Technical Report.

-Other technical and market studies, such as the usage of graphite and graphene in polymer applications, are scheduled for 2016.
+Other technical and market studies, such as the usage of graphite and graphene in polymer applications, are ongoing with potential end-users.

 19.7 SIGNED CONTRACTS